mefranklin6/Extron-Frontend-API/README.md

 ### Disclaimer

-Not affilated with Extron.
+Not affiliated with Extron.
 All registered trademarks noted are property of Extron, and I may have missed some but those would also be property of Extron.